torvalds/linux/Documentation/dev-tools/ubsan.rst

 Detection of unaligned accesses controlled through the separate option - CONFIG_UBSAN_ALIGNMENT.
 It's off by default on architectures that support unaligned accesses (CONFIG_HAVE_EFFICIENT_UNALIGNED_ACCESS=y).
-One could still enable it in config, just note that it will produce a lot of UBSAN reports.
+One could still enable it in config, just analte that it will produce a lot of UBSAN reports.

 References